AresGod96/Ares-Competitive-Programming/library/lca/README.md

    - Perform a DFS from the root to assign a depth to each node.

 2. **Build Sparse Table for Binary Lifting**:
-   - For each node, compute its 2^k-th ancestors up to the highest power of two less than `N`.
+   - For each node, compute its $2^k$-th ancestors up to the highest power of two less than $N$.

 3. **Answer Queries**:
    - Use the sparse table to "lift" both nodes up to the same depth, then continue lifting both nodes up until reaching the LCA.